RPasecky/RPasecky.github.io/_posts/2018-1-19-Playgrounds-with-CocoaPods.md

 ---
 layout: post
-title: Playgrounds + CocoaPods (FireStore Edition)
+title: Playgrounds, CocoaPods and Workspaces (featuring FireStore)
 markdown: redcarpet
 ---

 Playgrounds are great, they allow you to tinker on new ideas much more naturally than the typical code -> compile -> repeat cycle.
-They give you real time feedback as to whether you're on the right path, or your code is behaving unexpectedly.
-I've used them in the past primarily to build stand-alone libraries ((See here)[https://github.com/dhmspector/ZeitSatTrack/blob/master/ZeitSatTrackLib/CelestialBody.swift]
+They give you real time feedback as to whether you're on the right path or your code is behaving unexpectedly.
+I've used them in the past primarily to build stand-alone libraries ((See here))[https://github.com/dhmspector/ZeitSatTrack/blob/master/ZeitSatTrackLib/CelestialBody.swift]

 That being said, Playgrounds can be much more powerful when integrated inside of your project workspaces.

+- You can access all of the methods available within your project
-One particular use case I've been interested in is using them to design complex queries using Google's new product: Firebase Firestore
+- Finding bugs in serialization to work goes *much* easier One particular use case I've been interested in is using them to design complex queries using Google's new product: Firebase Firestore

 <img style="float: right;" src="../images/firestore.png">